 A showcase for Oregon cider

-Schilling and Kornei are performing much of the design and buildout of the cider house themselves, as they did with their Seattle location.
+Schilling and Kornei are performing much of the design of the cider house themselves, as they did with their Seattle location.

 “We built the Fremont location with our own hands, and that kind of experience really ties you to a location,” said Kornei.
 “It means something more when you do it yourself.”